Laracon 2018 Recap: Great conference, people, and city

-It’s already one and a half month ago, I traveled to Chicago from Japan to attend Laracon 2018 at the Museum of Science and Industry in Chicago.
-It was my first tech conference oversea and also my first visit to the US!
-I learned a lot, met many Laravel devs in the community and enjoyed the city of Chicago.
+It’s already one and half a month ago.
+I traveled to Chicago from Japan to attend Laracon 2018 at the Museum of Science and Industry in Chicago.
+It was my first overseas tech conference and also my first visit to the US!
+I learned a lot, met many Laravel devs in the community, and enjoyed the city of Chicago.

-I started my career as a web developer 4 years ago in my current company Kurashicom, and since then I’ve been using Laravel and love it a lot!
-So it was a great pleasure for me to attend the conference.
+I started my career as a web developer 4 years ago in my current company Kurashicom, and since then I’ve been using Laravel and loved it a lot!
+Hence, it was a great pleasure for me to attend the conference.

 Jason Fried Q&A

 Jason Fried, CEO at Basecamp, talked about how they work at Basecamp.
-They work in 6 week cycles.
-In every 6 week, they decide what they will work on and assign teams of 2 or 3 people.
+They work in 6-week cycles.
+Every 6 weeks, they decide what they will work on and assign teams of 2 or 3 people.
 It’s nice to work in such a short cycle because a long project makes the team bored and less motivated.

-His talk inspired me so much because I was just struggling with how we structure projects and teams as out team is growing with new developers.
+His talk inspired me a lot as I was just wondering how we should structure projects and teams as our team was growing with new developers.

-If you want to know more about their working style, there are detailed blog posts and YouTube videos available here.
+If you want to know more about their working style, there are detailed blog posts and YouTube videos available below.